drusho/obsidian-backup/06 - Literature/Types of Database Management Systems - GeeksforGeeks.md

 ## What is DBMS?

-A [DBMS (Database Management System)](https://www.geeksforgeeks.org/introduction-of-dbms-database-management-system-set-1/) is a software or technology used to manage data from a database.
+A [[Introduction of DBMS (Database Management System)]] is a software or technology used to manage data from a database.
 It allows users to store, modify and retrieve data in an organized way.
 It also provides security to the database.

 ## Types of Database Management Systems